bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/Answers.md

 Jquery is a library that extended javascript to be able to interact with the DOM.
 Now javascript has built in methods to accomplish the same thing, but jQuery is still used.
 It has a nicer syntax but is heavy.

 5. What is a component?
-A component is a javascript class or set of classes that bundle together interface objects and logic to make... well, anything you might want, really.
+A component is set that bundles together interface objects and logic to make... well, anything you might want, really.
 A good example is the tab navigator from yesterday's project.